Internal Governing Policies

 STATEMENT OF PURPOSE

 Eastern Illinois University provides equality of opportunity in education and employment for all students and employees.
-Discrimination is prohibited on the basis of race, color, religion, national origin, ancestry, age, sex, marital status, disability, sexual orientation, veteran’s status (as protected by law), or other basis of discrimination precluded by federal and state statutes.
+Discrimination is prohibited on the basis of race, color, religion, national origin, ancestry, age, sex, marital status, disability, sexual orientation, gender identity, veteran’s status (as protected by law), or other basis of discrimination precluded by federal and state statutes.

 DISCUSSION AND RESPONSIBILITIES

-Any member of the university community, who believes he or she has been discriminated against on the basis of the aforementioned categories, may file a complaint with the university's Office of Civil Rights and Diversity/Title IX Coordinator.
+Any member of the university community, who believes he or she has been discriminated against on the basis of the aforementioned categories, may file a complaint with the university's Office of Civil Rights and Diversity.
 The office is located at 1011 Old Main, the telephone number is

 No retaliation may be taken against any university employee or student who seeks redress under this policy.
 Retaliatory action shall be regarded as a separate and distinct cause of complaint.
 Prohibited retaliatory acts include intimidation, threats, coercion, or discrimination against anyone who seeks redress or participates in the fact-finding investigation.
-Complainants and others should report retaliatory acts to the Office of Civil Rights and Diversity/Title IX Coordinator.
+Complainants and others should report retaliatory acts to the Office of Civil Rights and Diversity.

 The confidentiality of information presented by all parties will be observed except in those instances when it interferes with the ability of the university to investigate the complainant’s allegations and take necessary corrective actions.

 Complaints filed against the President will be referred to the Chairperson of the Board of Trustees.

-In the case of complaints filed against any Vice President or the Director of the Office of Civil Rights and Diversity/Title IX Coordinator, the President shall substitute for the "appropriate Vice President" in steps described in 4, 5, and 6 below.
+In the case of complaints filed against any Vice President or staff in the Office of Civil Rights and Diversity, the President shall substitute for the "appropriate Vice President" in steps described in 4, 5, and 6 below.
 For complaints against other persons in the President's area, the President shall designate an "appropriate Vice President" for steps 4, 5, and 6 below.

-The Office of Civil Rights and Diversity/Title IX Coordinator is responsible for conducting the investigation of complaints and forwarding a confidential report to the appropriate Vice President.
+The Office of Civil Rights and Diversity is responsible for conducting the investigation of complaints and forwarding a confidential report to the appropriate Vice President.
 Upon reviewing this report and any findings, the appropriate Vice President is responsible for determining what disciplinary actions will be taken and carrying out these actions.